Earthquake Insurance

 • Wyoming

-If you're a homeowner, renter, or business owner in any of these states, reach out to an independent insurance agent soon to get equipped with the proper earthquake insurance to protect your property.
+If you're a homeowner, renter, or business owner in any of these states, contact an independent insurance agent to get equipped with the proper earthquake insurance to protect your property.

 What to Look for in an Earthquake Insurance Policy

-You'll know an earthquake policy is right for you when it provides all the basic coverages necessary to repair your house and belongings, as well as temporary living expenses; or in a business's case, the building and inventory.
+You'll know an earthquake policy is right for you when it provides all the basic coverages necessary to repair your house and belongings, as well as temporary living expenses coverage.
+In a business's case, you'll look for adequate coverage for the building and inventory.
 Here's a breakdown of an earthquake insurance policy for better reference.

 An Inside Look at an Earthquake Insurance Policy